seanpm2001/SeansLifeArchive_Images_AdCap_Y2025/2025/06_June/28/README.md

 - On Capitalist Mars today, I made a little amount of progress, playing for a while, before wrapping up, and leaving for the weekly event. - 2025, Saturday, May 24th
 - On Capitalist Mars today, I made a small amount of progress, playing for a little while, before wrapping up, and leaving for the weekly event. - 2025, Saturday, May 31st
 - My session was skipped today. - 2025, Saturday, June 7th
+- On Capitalist Mars today, I made a small amount of progress, playing for a short amount of time, before wrapping up, and leaving for the weekly event. - 2025, Saturday, June 14th

 </details>

-- On Capitalist Mars today, I made a small amount of progress, playing for a short amount of time, before wrapping up, and leaving for the weekly event. - 2025, Saturday, June 14th
-- My session was skipped today. - 2025, Saturday, June 21st
+- My session was skipped today. - 2025, Saturday, June 21st to 2025, Saturday, June 28th

 </details>